|2,518 page views|

 P1.
-Several variations.
+There are several variations.
 The easiest, and most well-protected, is to follow the slabs up and then skirt the offwidth slots to the left.
 Move back right where convenient, and then follow some buckets even further right to a huge and obvious belay spot near a boulder.
 A fun variation follows the left of the two slots (5.6), moving right to the buckets at the top.

 BETA PHOTO: Looking down the first pitch.